SaudiR/Computer-Science-Trivia-/README.md

 # Post-MVP
-- Include timer for questions.
+- Include a result screen at the end of game.
-- Add results screen when the game is completed.
+- .

 # Priority Matrix